 RESIDENT EVIL 8 – EXPECTED

-Following the huge success that was the visceral horror installment Resident Evil 7: Biohazard, there is a huge chance that we are going to get Resident Evil 8 in the coming spring.
+Following the huge success that was the visceral horror instalment Resident Evil 7: Biohazard, there is a huge chance that we are going to get Resident Evil 8 in the coming spring.
 Considering the success of Biohazard and the amazing Resident Evil 2 remake, Capcom has fans eating out of the palm of their T-virus infected palms.

 Because Resident Evil 7: Biohazard was a soft reboot of sorts, taking the franchise back to its horrifying roots, the probability of what Capcom has planned next is very exciting.
 Resident Evil 8 was already in motion when Biohazard was launching, so let’s see what demented nightmares they have for us.